Margaret Gammell

 1756 - about 1806

 Robert was a merchant in Greenock (James and Robert Donald and Company); the James presumably being his father.
 At some stage he moved to Petersburg, Virginia where he continued as a merchant, but died in about 1806.
-It is not known if he was married or had any children.
+The fact that Margaret was his sole heir implies that he either never married, or if he did his wife and any children all predeceased him.

 Margaret Donald